Funmi Ayinke: Early life and education

-Ayinke was born on 27 May 1983.
-She attended Ladoke Akintola University of Technology, where she obtained a Bachelor of Technology (B.Tech.) degree in Mechanical engineering.
-She holds a master's degree in Business Administration (MBA).
+Funmi Waheed-Adekojo was born on 27 May 1983.
+She attended Ladoke Akintola University of Technology, where she earned a Bachelor of Technology (B.Tech.) degree in Mechanical engineering.
+She also holds a master of Business Administration (MBA).

 Career

-Ayinke started her National Youth Service Corps program at the Ministry of Work and Housing, Gumel, Jigawa State.
-After nine months, she redeployed to the Works and Services Department of the Federal University of Agriculture, Abeokuta (FUNAAB), Ogun State, after which she had a brief stint at Adefun Investment, Ibadan.
+Waheed-Adekojo began her career with the National Youth Service Corps at the Ministry of Work and Housing, Gumel, Jigawa State.
+After nine months, she redeployed to the Works and Services Department of the Federal University of Agriculture, Abeokuta (FUNAAB), Ogun State.

 She joined the Mechanical Engineering Unit of FUNAAB's Works and Services Department in February 2014.

-In 2019, after leaving FUNAAB, Ayinke established her own company, Funmi Ayinke Nigeria Limited.
+In 2019, after leaving FUNAAB, Funmi established her own company, Funmi Ayinke Nigeria Limited.
 She also launched her own record label, Funmi Ayinke Music Record Label (FRL) in October 2021, signing three artists from Lagos.
 Her first time singing was in a church choir.
 Her first release, "It's Our Time", was inspired by the "End SARS" protests in Nigeria.